 If you don’t already have a network of friends or family to reach out to, you can always ask your followers for help.

-In addition to getting some fresh, clean clothes, asking your followers for help (beyond an Instagram share or re-tweet) can be an opportunity to connect on a personal level and develop lasting, meaningful relationships with your fans.
+In addition to getting fresh, clean clothes, asking your followers for help (beyond an Instagram share or re-tweet) can be an opportunity to connect personally and develop lasting, meaningful relationships with your fans.

 5. Ask If The Venue Has Laundry

-As far as I knew, there weren’t any policies against letting other people use the machines.
-In fact, one of the managers actually used the washer and dryer to do her personal laundry on slower weeknights.
+As far as I know, there weren’t any policies against letting other people use the machines.
+One of the managers regularly used the washer and dryer to do her personal laundry on slower weeknights.

 6. Bring Lots of Spare Clothes

-Unfortunately, this is how a lot of bands choose to “do laundry” on tour.
+Unfortunately, this is how many bands choose to “do laundry” on tour.